 Just as in any hierarchy, this database follows the progression of data being categorized in ranks or levels, wherein data is categorized based on a common point of linkage.
-As a result, two enitities of data will be lower in rank and the commonality would assume a higher rank.
+As a result, two entities of data will be lower in rank and the commonality would assume a higher rank.
 Refer to the diagram below:

 Do note how Departments and Administration are entirely unlike each other and yet fall under the domain of a University.
 They are elements that form this hierarchy.

 Another perspective advises visualizing the data being organized in a parent-child relationship, which upon addition of multiple data elements would resemble a tree.
 The child records are linked to the parent record using a field, and so the parent record is allowed multiple child records.
 However, vice versa is not possible.

 Notice that due to such a structure, hierarchical databases are not easily salable; the addition of data elements requires a lengthy traversal through the database.

 In Layman terms, a network database is a hierarchical database, but with a major tweak.
 The child records are given the freedom to associate with multiple parent records.
 As a result a network or net of database files linked with multiple threads is observed.
 Notice how the Student, Faculty and Resources elements each have two parent records, which are Departments and Clubs.

 Certainly, a complex framework, network databases are more capable of representing two directional relationships.
 Also the conceptual simplicity favors the utilization of a simpler database management language.